ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-7 NestJS Modules That Make Your Backend Feel Faster - <a href="https://medium.com/@Modexa/7-nestjs-modules-that-make-your-backend-feel-faster-2ce3c46b6a24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Heap Snapshots + Flamegraphs: Find, Fix, and Prevent Memory Leaks in Prod - <a href="https://medium.com/@komalbaparmar007/node-js-heap-snapshots-flamegraphs-find-fix-and-prevent-memory-leaks-in-prod-5d791d734b01?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `Yamishift`**

-<blockquote>Ship cleaner features, scale with fewer surprises, and stop rebuilding the same plumbing — these NestJS modules turn “it works” into “it’s…
+<blockquote>Debug Node.js memory leaks in production using heap snapshots and flamegraphs — capture safely, pinpoint retainers, fix hot spots, and add…
 Continue reading on Medium »</blockquote>

 <h3>2.
-5 AI-Powered TypeScript Refactoring Workflows That Save Hours - <a href="https://medium.com/@jsmanifest/5-ai-powered-typescript-refactoring-workflows-that-save-hours-169247e42f59?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Basics — How It Works, Why It’s Different & Where to Start - <a href="https://medium.com/@CodeCraftMobile/node-js-basics-how-it-works-why-its-different-where-to-start-d5869761e738?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jsmanifest`**
+✍️ **posted by `CodeCraft Mobile`**

-<blockquote>Time Is Money Especially In 2026
+<blockquote>An easy, fun, beginner-friendly guide!
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Was Tired of Rewriting the Same Code, So I Kept These 10 Snippets Forever - <a href="https://javascript.plainenglish.io/i-was-tired-of-rewriting-the-same-code-so-i-kept-these-10-snippets-forever-03f56ad890c2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The await you skipped today could cost you hours tomorrow. - <a href="https://medium.com/@babatundesconsult/the-await-you-skipped-today-could-cost-you-hours-tomorrow-940ac132b8f9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Santosh Shelar`**
+✍️ **posted by `Babatunde Emmanuel`**

-<blockquote>Every developer has that one moment.
+<blockquote>There’s a reason senior engineers obsess over small details.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js: The Game Changer That Redefined Backend Development - <a href="https://javascript.plainenglish.io/node-js-the-game-changer-that-redefined-backend-development-9e049234aed3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every Node.js Developer Needs to Update Right Now (CVE-2025–59466) - <a href="https://infosecwriteups.com/why-every-node-js-developer-needs-to-update-right-now-cve-2025-59466-1c1306e3099a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HeartNotes`**
+✍️ **posted by `Dhanush N`**

-<blockquote>There was a time when backend development felt heavy.
-Slow requests.
-Long waits.
-Endless server threads fighting for resources.
+<blockquote>If you manage a Node.js application, stop what you are doing and check your version.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on InfoSec Write-ups »</blockquote>

 <h3>5.
-Why Node.js Is Single-Threaded (And Why That’s Not a Problem) - <a href="https://medium.com/@shourovfoisal/why-node-js-is-single-threaded-and-why-thats-not-a-problem-f9290acd0689?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Express to NestJS Migration: A Developer’s Honest Journey - <a href="https://medium.com/codetodeploy/the-express-to-nestjs-migration-a-developers-honest-journey-e71e75686cfe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shourov Foisal`**
+✍️ **posted by `Selene | Senior Full-Stack Developer`**

-<blockquote>One Thread, Zero Drama (Most of the Time)
+<blockquote>What I learned after migrating a production API that served 50,000 requests per day
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>6.
-Why I Ported R’s Regression Algorithms to WebAssembly - <a href="https://medium.com/@simon.peter.mueller/why-i-ported-rs-regression-algorithms-to-webassembly-70cc89052b24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Emerging Node.js Trends Revolutionizing Development in 2026 - <a href="https://medium.com/@pgirish/emerging-node-js-trends-revolutionizing-development-in-2026-94748fed3465?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simon Müller`**
+✍️ **posted by `P Girish`**

-<blockquote>How WebAssembly allows us to run rigorous statistical inference directly in JavaScript.
+<blockquote>As we advance into 2026, Node.js remains a cornerstone of backend development, celebrated for its speed, scalability, and JavaScript-based…
 Continue reading on Medium »</blockquote>

+<h3>7.
+JavaScript Lies (Sometimes): Truthy, Falsy, and Broken Assumptions - <a href="https://kurtwanger40.medium.com/javascript-lies-sometimes-truthy-falsy-and-broken-assumptions-6ec40c99163c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chidume Nnamdi`**

+<blockquote>Why intuitive boolean logic fails in JavaScript — and how to write safer conditionals.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Building High-Performance JavaScript Backends Without Overengineering - <a href="https://javascript.plainenglish.io/building-high-performance-javascript-backends-without-overengineering-aea43e7e2c5f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Michael Preston`**

+<blockquote>Real-world tradeoffs with Node.js, Bun, Deno, and the evolving JS runtime landscape
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-7 NestJS Modules That Make Your Backend Feel Faster - <a href="https://medium.com/@Modexa/7-nestjs-modules-that-make-your-backend-feel-faster-2ce3c46b6a24?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Digital Marketing Expert in Kerala: Your Guide to SEO and Google Ads Success - <a href="https://medium.com/@sameersulaiman333/digital-marketing-expert-in-kerala-your-guide-to-seo-and-google-ads-success-a4d1a14cb49e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `Sameersulaiman`**

-<blockquote>Ship cleaner features, scale with fewer surprises, and stop rebuilding the same plumbing — these NestJS modules turn “it works” into “it’s…
+<blockquote>It is now essential to have a strong online presence in the modern digital environment.
 Continue reading on Medium »</blockquote>

 <h3>2.
-5 AI-Powered TypeScript Refactoring Workflows That Save Hours - <a href="https://medium.com/@jsmanifest/5-ai-powered-typescript-refactoring-workflows-that-save-hours-169247e42f59?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When AI-Built Websites Look Impressive but Hide Serious Security Issues - <a href="https://medium.com/@nurmayadiliana/when-ai-built-websites-look-impressive-but-hide-serious-security-issues-ed92679376b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jsmanifest`**
+✍️ **posted by `negarakoruptor`**

-<blockquote>Time Is Money Especially In 2026
+<blockquote>The rise of AI in web development comes with a powerful promise speed.
+With the help of various AI-assisted tools, a website can now be…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Building Websites Still Feels Hard in the Age of AI - <a href="https://medium.com/@ridhtekreview/why-building-websites-still-feels-hard-in-the-age-of-ai-4751505d8317?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Automatically Generate TypeScript Route Definitions with Laravel Wayfinder - <a href="https://medium.com/@techaiinsights2022/how-i-automatically-generate-typescript-route-definitions-with-laravel-wayfinder-a11f25885124?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priyanka Bhattacharya`**
+✍️ **posted by `TechAI`**

-<blockquote>For more than a decade, we’ve been told that building a website is easy now.
+<blockquote>Laravel Wayfinder TypeScript Route Definitions solved a problem I kept running into on almost every Laravel project I worked on.
 Continue reading on Medium »</blockquote>

 <h3>4.
-We Migrated to Terraform.
-Our Infrastructure Became Undeletable. - <a href="https://aws.plainenglish.io/we-migrated-to-terraform-our-infrastructure-became-undeletable-22278326bd60?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to JavaScript Module Bundlers: From Script Tags to Modern Build Tools - <a href="https://thamizhelango.medium.com/the-complete-guide-to-javascript-module-bundlers-from-script-tags-to-modern-build-tools-c45400d94fec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Stories & Tips`**
+✍️ **posted by `ThamizhElango Natarajan`**

-<blockquote>The IaC dream that turned into a production nightmare — and the 3 AM panic when we realized we couldn’t roll back
+<blockquote>How we went from chaos to sophistication in managing JavaScript dependencies
-Continue reading on AWS in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Massive Designs: Your Trusted Texas Web Design Agency & SEO Partner in North Tarrant - <a href="https://medium.com/@massive.designn/massive-designs-your-trusted-texas-web-design-agency-seo-partner-in-north-tarrant-8c1105019855?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Invisible Walls of JavaScript: A Deep Dive into Variable Scoping - <a href="https://thamizhelango.medium.com/the-invisible-walls-of-javascript-a-deep-dive-into-variable-scoping-508693a2f92f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Hammer`**
+✍️ **posted by `ThamizhElango Natarajan`**

-<blockquote>In a competitive digital marketplace, your online presence must do more than look good — it must perform.
-At Massive Designs, we are a…
+<blockquote>Every line of JavaScript code you write exists within invisible boundaries that determine what your code can see, access, and modify.
 Continue reading on Medium »</blockquote>

 <h3>6.
-DSA Lecture 94 : Number of Islands (Grid → Graph Thinking) - <a href="https://medium.com/coding-nexus/dsa-lecture-94-number-of-islands-grid-graph-thinking-41e358885e22?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Death of the Junior Developer?
+(A Senior Engineer’s Honest Perspective) - <a href="https://medium.com/@kaklotarrahul79/the-death-of-the-junior-developer-a-senior-engineers-honest-perspective-7f8e498b937d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rahul Kaklotar`**

+<blockquote>How to Survive (and Thrive)?
+Continue reading on Medium »</blockquote>

+<h3>7.
+Why Voice Tech Never Took Over Like We Expected (And What That Means for the Future) - <a href="https://medium.com/@infokamarii/why-voice-tech-never-took-over-like-we-expected-and-what-that-means-for-the-future-fcee5393aae9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DevPulseJournal`**

+<blockquote>Voice assistants promised to revolutionize the way we interact with technology — but why did they never take over?
+Discover the reasons…
+Continue reading on Medium »</blockquote>

+<h3>8.
+From a Kid Breaking Windows 98 to a Paid Data Engineer - <a href="https://medium.com/@derekgembus/from-a-kid-breaking-windows-98-to-a-paid-data-engineer-9b3923520ab4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Derek Gembus`**

+<blockquote>From commercial water meters and Uber shifts to a career in tech without a degree.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Belajar MVC di Express.js dengan Studi Kasus: Aplikasi Perpustakaan Sederhana - <a href="https://medium.com/@muhalifanhar/belajar-mvc-di-express-js-dengan-studi-kasus-aplikasi-perpustakaan-sederhana-0164db9e9a7a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `YogiCode`**
+✍️ **posted by `Muh.
+Alif Anhar`**

-<blockquote>Turning 2D Grids into Graph Problems
+<blockquote>Pada artikel ini kita akan membuat aplikasi backend sederhana menggunakan Express.js dengan studi kasus Perpustakaan Digital.
+ Project ini…
-Continue reading on Coding Nexus »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>